 - In or around the bed frame.

-- In or around furniture.
+- Inside furniture.

-- Carpet and curtains.
+- On carpet and curtains.

 Bed bugs come out of these places and bite you during sleep because they are attracted to your body heat.